MultiAgentLearning/playground/docs/CLI.md

 - `--record_json_dir` defines the directory to record the JSON representations of the game.
 The default is `None`.
 If the directory doesn't exist, it will be created.

 - `--render` allows you to turn of rendering of the game.
-The default is `True`.
+The default is `False`.

 - `--render_mode` changes the render mode of the game.
 The default is `human`.
 Available options are `human`, `rgb_pixel`, and `rgb_array`.